It’s hard to get anything done when your 6 month old baby won’t sleep unless held. Learn how to help your little one sleep on their own!

 Not ready for sleep training?
 You can try a modified version, one that combines giving him the chance to self soothe with helping him calm down when he fusses.

 Instead of holding him to sleep, put him down awake in the crib.
-Do what you can to soothe him to a sleepy state, like patting him on the tummy or singing him to sleep.
+Do what you can to soothe him to a sleepy state, like patting or singing him to sleep.
 If he whimpers, give him a pacifier or gently rock his body.

 And if he’s outright crying, pick him up to calm him down, but not to put him to sleep.
 As soon as he’s calm, put him back down and allow him to sleep on his own.
 Repeat this pattern until he falls asleep.